Have you ever woken up one morning and realized you want to get yourself a classical guitar?

 Now, let’s talk about the different and most commonly-used wood types.
 As mentioned earlier, the type of wood used mostly dictates how the guitar sounds.
 Below are types of wood that are no stranger when it comes to classical guitar tops.

-Usually, woods used for the guitar’s top is different with what’s used for the back and sides.
+Usually, the woods used for the guitar’s top is different from what’s used for the back and sides.
 Examples of these woods are mahogany, rosewood, and maple.

 Sound and unnecessary noises